PrisonTeam/Prison/test-plans/test-plans-prison-mine.md

 - <input type="checkbox"/> Log off when in a mine - **Fails** - Suffocation when reconnects
 - <input type="checkbox"/> Set a home and TP back, or use /back - **Fails ??** - Should be prevented due to unsafe teleport?
 - <input type="checkbox"/> Try something random.
 Report if causes issues.
+- <input type="checkbox"/> **New Feature??** If the player is standing one block below the mine and it resets, they will not be TP'd out and will suffocate.
+May need to expand the is-in-the-mine check to include one lower block.
+- <input type="checkbox"/>
+- <input type="checkbox"/>

 ###### Tests with HTML in Mark Down